huijing/huijing.github.io/_posts/2019-11-18-the-one-which-is-impossible-to-spell.md

 Again, all the code is [open-source on GitHub](https://github.com/react-knowledgeable/rk-community-site), or you can also take a peek at the [Glitch project](https://glitch.com/~react-knowledgeable) to see how it's done.

+The website is constantly being updated with new features, like a custom RSVP function (inspired by the [QueerJS](https://queerjs.com/) website) being the latest one.
+Kudos to [Thomas Chia](https://twitter.com/th__chia) for working tirelessly on it.
+It's almost 2020 and websites are still cool, my friends.

 ## Wrapping up

 The premise behind this meetup is to have an inclusive and welcoming environment for people to share knowledge and things they find interesting, and I love that.
 I also love that Singapore has a support structure that allows a burgeoning new meetup to find its feet in almost no time at all.

-Anyway, if you're ever in town when one is happening, just drop by and check it out.
-You won't regret it.
-Also, follow React Knowledgeable on all the things (basically just [Twitter](https://twitter.com/reknowledgeable) for now).
+Anyway, if you’re ever in town when one is happening, just drop by and check it out.
+You won’t regret it.
+Also, follow [React Knowledgeable](https://reactknowledgeable.org/) on all the things (basically just [Twitter](https://twitter.com/reknowledgeable) and [GitHub](https://github.com/react-knowledgeable/rk-community-site) for now).